 - You Put Something Better Inside Me (Egan/Rafferty)

 Two excellent albums followed - Ferguslie Park and

 Singles - a selection

 The last of these singles was re-recorded for the second album, Ferguslie Park.
 The single version, which is a jaunty version picking up on some of the feel of "Stuck", may have included Rod Coombes; the B-side is taken from the first album.

-European picture sleeves of StealersWheel singles exist - usually highly attractive; the early ones feature our own Mr Coombes in the line-up.
+There are some nice European picture sleeves of Stealers Wheel singles taken from that first album, and the follow-up single; the early ones feature our own Mr Coombes in the line-up.